Supporting Your Growth & Well-Being

 Experiencing food insecurity?
 Check out the USF Food Pantry.

 Many people became more isolated during the most restrictive periods of the pandemic, and others had challenges sheltering in place with family, roommates, or partners.
 As things continue to change, people may find themselves having ongoing challenges or new challenges around their social lives.

 - To decrease loneliness, stress, depression, and anxiety

-- To acknowledge collective trauma and experience solidarity
+- To acknowledge collective stress or trauma and experience solidarity

 - To experience love and belonging

-- To give an receive care and compassion
+- To give and receive care and compassion

 - Write a letter